MehdiTAZI/BitCoinAccountsBlanceChecker/README.md

 the project generate a csv file with private and public keys with it corresponding current balance from the main bitcoin blockchain.

-PS : it's obvious that the chance to find an none empty account is almost impossible.
-The project purpose was for generating safetly many accounts that can be used for trading.
+the purpose is to proove by practice that the chance to find an none empty account (with some btc) is almost impossible.

 ## Parameters
 ### P1 : Number of pairs to generate :